AbuRayhaan/Bookstore/README.md

 ![screenshot](images/screenshot.png)

-This is my Leaderboard project in the Microverse curriculum.
+This is my Bookstore project in the Microverse curriculum.

 ## Built With